A year ago this week, I wrote about Evansville Teachers Federal Credit Union’s (ETFCU) Vertical Dividend Checking (VDC). To quote myself,

 1/8% APR off your new mortgage loan when you set your mortgage loan payments to be automatically paid from your ETFCU checking account.

 1/4% APR off any new personal, auto, or recreational vehicle loan when you have ETFCU’s free Vertical Checking or Platinum Rewards Checking.

-Evansville Teachers Federal Credit Union’s name suggests that only teachers are eligible to join.
-In fact, the southwestern Indiana-based ETFCU’s field of membership (FOM) provides a way for almost anyone in the U.S. to join.
+Evansville Teachers Federal Credit Union’s name would suggest that only teachers are eligible to join.
+In fact, the Indiana-based ETFCU’s field of membership (FOM) provides a way to join for virtually any US citizen or resident alien.

-Immediate family or household members of individuals who are membership-eligible also qualify.
+Immediate family (spouse, child, brother, sister, parent, grandparent, or grandchild) or household members of individuals who are membership-eligible also qualify.

-The third option on the first page of the online application reads,
+The second option on the first page of the online application reads,

 I am not eligible through my employer, an organization, or a member of my family or household.